Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Related Works

 \section{Related Works}

 There is a large body of work on resource allocation for a single server.
 Fox \emph{et al.} \cite{Fox} considered concave utility functions and proposed a greedy algorithm to find an optimal allocation in $O(nC)$ time, where $n$ is the number of threads and $C$ is the amount of resource on the server.
 Galil \cite{Galil} proposed an improved algorithm with $O(n (\log C)^2)$ running time, by doing a binary search to find an allocation in which the derivatives of all the threads' utility functions are equal, and the total resources used by the allocation is $C$.
 Resource allocation for nonconcave utility functions is weakly NP-complete.
-However, Lai and Fan \cite{Lai} identified a structural property of real-world utility functions that leads to fast parameterized algorithms.
-In a multiprocessor setting, utility typically corresponds to cache miss rate.
-Miss rate curves can be determined by running threads multiple times using different cache allocations.
-Qureshi \emph{et al.} \cite{Qureshi} proposed efficient hardware based methods to minimize the overhead of this process, and also designed algorithms to partition a shared cache between multiple threads using methods based on \cite{Fox}.
-Zhao \emph{et al.} \cite{Zhao} proposed software based methods to measure page misses and allocate memory to virtual machines in a multicore system.
-Chase \emph{et al.} \cite{Chase} used utility functions to dynamically determine resource allocations among users in hosting centers and maximize total profit.
+However, Lai and Fan \cite{Lai} identified a structural property of real-world utility functions which leads to fast parameterized algorithms.